 Turning up the volume in Camden

 With sibling editions in Berlin, Antwerp and New York, Desertfest is a globally recognised pilgrimage for fans of heavy riffs and musical psychedelia.
 In London, the weekend festival takes place across multiple venues in Camden, including iconic spots such as The Roundhouse and The Black Heart, with the ticket ensuring access to all (until max capacity is reached).
-In 2024, Masters of Reality, Godflesh, Ufomammut, and many other will play the festival.
+In 2025, Amenra, Elder, Zeal & Ardor, and many others will play the festival.

 24-hour beats

 Project 6 launches the spring bank holiday festivities in Brockwell Park with a hefty dose of the finest drum & bass, hip hop, techno and related genres during the day, then continues the party late into the night at select venues around the city.
-In 2023, the daytime programme featured more than 60 artists across seven stages, headlined by Ghetts, Shy FX and Fabio & Grooverider, along with 40+ food vendors, a craft beer market, workshops, site art and more.
+In 2024, the daytime programme was headlined by Nines, Pusha T, Eliza Rose, Katy B, SBTRKT, and Shy FX, along with 40+ food vendors, a craft beer market, workshops, site art, and more.

 A who's who of independent music

 Held across several stages in Brixton's Brockwell Park, Wide Awake is a celebration of inquisitive independent music, highlighting international up-and-coming bands that are on the cusp of headlining major stages around the world.
 The team behind the festival includes veteran local promotor Bad Vibrations, the people behind MOTH Club and The Shacklewell Arms, and others.
-The 2024 edition features Wide Awake's most requested headliner yet, King Gizzard and the Lizard Wizard, as well as the likes of Alice Glass, Squid, and Young Fathers.
+The 2025 edition will feature Kneecap, CMAT, and English Teacher as headliners, along with Daniel Avery, Sprints, Mannequin Pussy, and many more.

 - Price: from £39.50